JErBerlin/rpsw-game/README.md

 "Throw": "paper"
 }`

-Valid moves are: "rock", "paper", "scissors" and "well".
-(The API is case insensitive.)
+Valid moves are: "rock", "paper", "scissors" (The API is case insensitive.)

 You can use a command-line tool like `curl`: